-The final budget has to be approved by Council by the end of May 2014.
+The final budget has to be approved by Council on this date.

 The Municipality's budget is prepared on a three year basis.
 This takes into account the National and Provincial three year allocations to the Municipality.
 The MFMA requires municipalities to prepare three year budgets to ensure more thorough financial planning and provide for seamless service delivery.
 Additionally the National Treasury Budget Circulars request local government to highlight their projected increases over the next three years to give some certainty to its customers.